AS UNEMPLOYMENT CONTINUES TO RISE, SO DO CAR INSURANCE RATES

 Eric Poe, Esq., CPA, Chief Operating Officer, CURE Auto Insurance

-That’s the impact of the practice of a majority of car insurers, including GEICO, Liberty Mutual, and Progressive, who charge more for those who are likely to have lower income and credit scores.
-This use of “income proxies” by insurers is unacceptable and I have been urging the government to prohibit this practice, especially when 49 states mandate auto coverage.
-Now, with your help, the federal government could put an end to this practice.
+That’s what happens when a majority of large car insurers charge more for those who are likely to have lower income and credit scores.
+This use of “income proxies” by insurers is unacceptable, especially when 49 states mandate auto coverage.
+Now, with your help, New Jersey legislators and the federal government could put an end to this.

 When testifying in front of the United States House of Representatives Financial Services Committee in early March 2020 ~ just prior to the rise in COVID-19 ~ I spoke out against these objectionable practices.
-The fact that an even greater number of people will now pay more for basic auto coverage will hopefully spur our legislators to finally take action.
+Due to the drastic rise in unemployment, the fact that an even greater number of people will now pay more for basic auto coverage will hopefully spur our legislators to finally take action.

-Where is the danger?
+What is the real harm?
 Americans need look no further than New Jersey.
-Prior to 2003, credit scores, education, occupation and employment status were not allowed to determine car insurance rates.
-Once allowed, even though GEICO and Progressive flooded the market, the number of uninsured drivers nearly doubled ~ rising from 8% to 15%.
+Prior to 2003, credit scores, education, occupation and employment status were not used to determine car insurance rates.
+Once allowed policies were not affordably priced for blue collar workers or the unemployed, and the number of uninsured drivers nearly doubled ~ rising from 8% to 15%.
 That’s over 1,000,000 uninsured vehicles in New Jersey alone.
-With the new Coronavirus-impacted economy and a record number of newly unemployed New Jersey residents, this number will only rise unless these industry practices are banned.
+With the new Coronavirus-impacted economy and a record number of newly unemployed New Jersey residents, this number of uninsured drivers will surely rise unless these industry practices are banned.

-Now, in the face of the current pandemic, I am even more motivated to push our legislators to action.
+Other states like New York and Michigan have taken the lead in banning these practices.
+At a time of unprecedented financial hardship in the face of the current pandemic New Jersey legislators need to follow and end predatory business practices by large auto insurers.
+Now it’s even more important to push our legislators to action.
 Together we need to stand up against these hidden underwriting practices by supporting the federal Prohibit Auto Insurance Discrimination Act, an act that would prohibit these practices.
-Join us by visiting Unfaircarinsurance.org to see how you can help.

 Eric Poe, Esq., CPA serves as chief operating officer for CURE Auto Insurance.
 As a licensed active New Jersey attorney and certified public accountant, Mr. Poe is a recognized commentator in the insurance field, testifying before the United States House of Representatives Financial Services Committee in Washington D.C. in 2008 and 2020, the New Jersey Senate and Assembly, the Florida Office of Insurance Regulation, the New Hampshire Legislature as well as before the National Coalition of Insurance Commissioners.
 He has also appeared nationally on CNBC, Fox Business News, and regionally on ABC, CBS, NBC and WPHL as an authority in the field of insurance.